arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 ## Mid-Term Exhibition

+> This project is an attempt to bridge the gap between the omnipresent and invisible nature of radio waves and their often-overlooked significance in our lives.
+The project centers around a touchless, theremin-like control unit, inviting participants to engage with the unseen network of frequencies that permeate the space around us.
+Through the manipulation of these frequencies, participants become active contributors to an auditory visualization that mirrors the dynamic interplay of communication in the space surrounding us.
+Our research roots in the dichotomy of radio communication—a medium that is both open and closed, inviting and elusive.
+Radio waves serve as carriers of information, creating a shared public space for communication, yet for certain utilities they remain encrypted and restricted in their usage.
+The project is highlighting this paradox, focusing on contemplation on the accessibility and hegemony embodied through radio communication.

+{% include video id="xC32dCC6h9A" provider="youtube" %}

 {% include gallery id="midterm-exhibition" caption="The Midterm Exhibition 2023" %}

-After the first presentation with the Sensors, we saw no immediate productive way forward with frequencies.
-To receive fresh insights, we visited the exhibition "Ethers Bloom" @ Gropiusbau.
+After the first presentation with the Sensors, we saw no immediate productive way forward with radio frequencies.
+To receive fresh insights, we visited the exhibition ["Ethers Bloom" @ Gropiusbau](https://www.berlinerfestspiele.de/en/gropius-bau/programm/2023/ausstellungen/kuenstliche-intelligenz/veranstaltungen/ethers-bloom).

 ### Ethers Bloom

-One of the exhibits there was by the artist Mimi Ọnụọha (Ọnụọha, 2021), displaying network cables as the central material in traditional religious and spiritual practices.
+One of the exhibits there was by the artist [Mimi Ọnụọha](https://mimionuoha.com) (Ọnụọha, 2021), displaying network cables as the central material in traditional religious and spiritual practices.

 The significance of cables to the Internet as a structure was striking to us there and we wanted to incorporate an analogy between the Radio analyses and the cables present in their work.
 In the end, antennas are also just the end of a long cable.
 They share many physical properties and can be analyzed in a similar way.

 Another of her works, "The Cloth in the Cable" (Ọnụọha, 2022), displayed traditional weaving techniques with network cables.
 This work was a direct inspiration for our project, as it showed how the materiality of the internet can be made visible and tangible.

+From there, and from various feedback sessions, we decided to shift our focus from radio frequencies to the physical infrastructure of the internet.
+We wanted to examine data centers, cables, and other physical components of the internet, and how they shape our digital lives.

 ## Semester 2

+It especially stuck out to us how the imaginaries surrounding the internet and the physical materiality are often divergent and disconnected.
+Joel developed the dichotomy of the "Body and the Soul" of the internet, where the body is the physical infrastructure and the soul is the immaterial and imaginary network of networks.
+This comes to light especially sharply when using infrastructure inversion, a technique adopted from Francis Hunger and Lisa Parks.
+TODO CITE
+For us, this meant looking at imaginaries of the future of the internet and its collapse.
+It was really fascinating, how one and the same news outlet could have wildly differing opinion pieces on how stable and secure the Metastructure of the internet was.
+Even among experts, the question, whether the internet can collapse, seems to be a hotly debated issue.
+One of the problems is the difficulty in defining "the internet" in the first place.

 What is left over in the absence of the network of networks, the internet?
 What are the Material and Immaterial Components of a metanetwork?
 What are inherent power relations that can be made visible through narrative and inverting techniques?
 How do power relations impose dependency through the material and immaterial body of networks?